F3NN3X/InfoPanel.MetYr/README.md

 ### Installation
 1. Download the latest release from GitHub.
 2. Import into InfoPanel via the "Import Plugin" feature.
-3. Edit `YrWeatherPlugin.ini` with your desired location and settings.
+3. Edit `InfoPanel.MetYr.dll.ini` with your desired location and settings.

 ### Installation from Source
 1. Clone or download this repository.
 2. Build the project in a .NET environment.
-3. Copy `YrWeatherPlugin.dll` and `YrWeatherPlugin.ini` to your InfoPanel plugins directory.
+3. Copy compiled files to your InfoPanel plugins directory.

 ### Usage
 - Launch InfoPanel with the plugin loaded.